 This structure will ensure that the work that results has broad-based support from the wide range of agencies and organizations required to put the recommendations of the plan effectively into action.

-In Spring 2013, we will introduce our citizen planning school and share information on how to get involved.
+Later in the effort, we will introduce our citizen planning school and share information on how to get involved.